Asbestos Inspections and Testing

 Why Choose IAQ Consultants of Seattle?

-Experience, credibility and independence.
-Most of our competitors conduct inspections AND abatement which is a conflict of interest!
 We offer our services to our clients at an affordable cost regardless of the size or scope of your project.
 If you need asbestos testing in or around Seattle, call IAQ Consultants of Seattle today.

 What is asbestos?